Skip to main content

 Create the final GitHub release

-• add a link to the Web blog [Continue reading »](); use an same blog URL
+• Add a link to the Web blog [Continue reading »](); utilise the same blog URL

 Check SourceForge mirror